qdwang/dawn.js-legacy/doc/API Reference/Zipper.md

 ```

 #### zipper.down
-turn current node to be its child node in recursively
+turn current node to be its specific child node in recursively
 ```
 zipper.down(
     css selector -> string